 “Mr. Speaker, the government is committed to further exploration of our groundwater resources as Ocean Earth Technology has done preliminary work and has identified several potential well sites that will add another one million gallons per day to the system,” Minister Liburd said.

 The WSD was forced to introduce water rationing following a drought that gripped the Caribbean region in 2015.
 Figures revealed low rainfall in 2015 with 24 inches being recorded followed by 35 inches in 2016.
 In 2017, rainfall levels returned to normal with 60.5 inches being recorded which brought an end to the water rationing.
 However, the conservation practice had to be reintroduced in February 2018 following reduced levels of rainfall.
 As of June 30, 2018, the level stood at 9.4 inches of rainfall for 2018.

 Areas currently affected by water rationing include sections of Basseterre, Bird Rock, Frigate Bay, St. Peters, New Road, Shadwell, Pine Gardens and Cayon to Keys.

-Minister Liburd implored consumers to practice water conservation such as fixing leaking pipes, washing vehicles using a bucket rather than a hose, and to avoid watering lawns unless the water is recycled.
+Minister Liburd implored consumers to practice water conservation such as fixing leaking pipes and assessing for slab leak detection, washing vehicles using a bucket rather than a hose, and to avoid watering lawns unless the water is recycled.
 Some homes could even monitor the amount of water flow they use by installing a meter from somewhere similar to flowmeters.com.
 Not only is this important for the environment, it also ensures that we keep our water clean and available for future generations.
 Using more water than we actually need is very unnecessary, and we should all try and limit the amount of water we waste.